What the study found

-What the study found: The abstract says current protected floodplains in Switzerland do not provide enough habitat and refugia, which are places where species can survive changing conditions, for typical floodplain species.
-It also says climate-adapted conservation planning is needed and should include new areas.
+The study found that current protected floodplains in Switzerland do not provide enough habitat and refuge for typical floodplain species.
+It also reports that climate-adapted conservation planning is needed and should include new areas.

-Why the authors say this matters: The authors conclude that conservation efforts for floodplain species should take changing climate into account, especially for sessile organisms, meaning species that stay in one place.
-They also suggest that distinguishing refugia from short-term sanctuaries can help plan future habitat protection.
+The authors say this matters because conservation efforts for floodplain species need to take changing climate into account when choosing areas for restoration, especially for sessile organisms, meaning species that stay in one place.
+They also conclude that planning at the catchment scale and reach scale should be combined for future restoration projects.

-What the researchers tested: The study used species distribution models, which are models that forecast where species may occur, based on occurrence records from national and international databases and environmental predictors.
-It also refers to hydrological models at the reach scale for the Rhine in Germany and a case study of a floodplain protected for 30 years.
+The researchers used species distribution models, which forecast where species may occur based on occurrence records and environmental predictors, to examine floodplain organisms and communities.
+They also used hydrological models at reach scale for the Rhine in Germany and reported a case study of a floodplain protected for 30 years.

 Key points

-- Current protected floodplains in Switzerland are described as insufficient for typical floodplain species.
+- Current protected floodplains in Switzerland were modelled as insufficient habitat for typical floodplain species.

-- The authors say conservation planning should include new areas and account for changing climate.
+- The authors say climate-adapted conservation planning should include new areas.

-- Species distribution models were used to forecast future species distributions from occurrence data and environmental predictors.
+- Species distribution models were used to forecast possible changes in floodplain species distributions.

-- A 30-year protected floodplain case study suggested protected areas can support floodplain biodiversity and refuge for specialised terrestrial species.
+- A 30-year protected floodplain case study reported support for floodplain biodiversity and refuge for specialised terrestrial species.

 Disclosure